oomol-lab/pdf-craft/README.md

 )
 ```

-In addition, `temperature` can be set to a range.
-In general, the leftmost value in the range is used as the temperature.
-Once LLM returns broken content, gradually increase the temperature when retrying (not exceeding the value on the right side of the range).
+In addition, `top_p` and `temperature` can be set to a range.
+In general, their values ​​will be the leftmost value in the range.
+Once LLM returns a broken content, the value will gradually move to the right when retrying (not exceeding the right boundary of the range).
 This prevents LLM from falling into a loop that always returns broken content.

 ```python
 llm = LLM(